Skip to content

 Signs It May Be Time to Consider In-Home Care

-Families frequently wait for a crisis before acting.
-However, warning signs often appear well in advance, including missed medications, declining hygiene, frequent falls, unpaid bills, driving concerns, or noticeable memory changes.
+Families often wait for a crisis before adding support.
+However, warning signs frequently appear well in advance.
+These may include missed medications, declining hygiene, frequent falls or near-falls, bruises that cannot be explained, spoiled food in the refrigerator, unpaid bills, repeated scams or suspicious financial activity, driving concerns, or noticeable memory changes.

 Planning Ahead Makes All the Difference

-Effective care planning looks beyond today’s needs and asks difficult—but necessary—questions.
+Effective care planning looks beyond today’s needs and asks the hard questions that most families avoid until the last minute.
 How long could care be self-funded?
 Who coordinates caregivers and medical providers?
 What happens if a spouse or adult child can no longer provide support?
+What if care lasts longer than expected?
+And how do you protect retirement income so the healthy spouse remains financially stable?

-Long-term care insurance is often used to answer those questions by creating a dedicated pool of funds for care at home and beyond—protecting both dignity and financial independence.
+Long-term care insurance is often used to answer these questions by creating a dedicated pool of funds for care at home and beyond.
+It can be designed to preserve choice—meaning the household is not forced to pick the lowest-cost care setting simply because assets are running out.

 How Diversified Insurance Brokers Helps